mvz/alexandria-book-collection-manager/README.md

 Where can I get it?
 ===================

-An experimental gem release can be installed by running
+You can install alexandria as a gem by running

     gem install alexandria-book-collection-manager